mildmojo/undetect/README.md

 ## Controls

-Arrow keys or touch to move the phone, any key to advance the dialog text.
+Arrow keys or swipe to move the phone handset or advance the dialog text.
 The detective is lying on the couch.

 ## Dev notes

 Made with [Bitsy](http://ledoux.io/bitsy/editor.html), the tiny, adorable game construction kit.
 I made some modifications to support scripting exits to new rooms inside dialogue, fetching game data from a URL, and setting the page title from the game data.

 The Bitsy editor only permits 2-frame animations, but the engine supports multi-frame animations if you hand-edit the game data.
 I'm using a few 3-frame animations that were pretty easy to add.